sagemath/sagewiki_to_gh-2022-10-10/msri07/plans.md

         * This will be used to speed up mostly arithmetic-type stuff when creating threads doesn't dominate runtime.
         * Sample problems: matrix addition, vector addition, scalar multiplication, polynomial arithmetic, L-series coefficients, approximation of infinite sums, matrix times vector

-Alternative tool: multiple processes and a shared memory segment
-   * via UPC -- heavy and hard to build (??)  maybe not right for us, because it's mainly for rather uniform computations.
-   * via shared pages -- might not be fast enough.

 === 2.
 Middle -- homogeneous trusted cluster ===

 Proposed tool: ipython1 with MPI under the hood.